Aquatherm Water Testing

 Aquatherm can identify a laboratory to run the water analysis near the job location.
-Sample bottles will need to picked up from the laboratory along with a chain of custody form prior to sampling.
+The lab will provide sample bottles the sample bottles will need to be picked up from the laboratory along with a chain of custody form prior to sampling.

 Four Typical Sample Locations

-- One sample should be taken from the hot water return piping right before the hot water returns to the hot water potable water tank or cold water main, depending on where the hot returns to.
+- One sample should be taken from the hot water return piping right before the hot water returns to the hot water potable water tank or cold water main, depending on where the hot water return connects to the hot water system.
 Mark the sample bottle with the label “HWR”.
 Use “HWR” as the sample description on the laboratory’s chain of custody form and instruct the laboratory to analyze this sample for total copper on the form.
 Indicate the “HWR” sample location on a marked up drawing or non-detailed sketch.
-Provide a picture of the sample location, and label the photo “HWR”.
+Provide a picture of the sample location and label the photo “HWR”.

-- One sample should be taken from the hot potable water pipe at the far end of the loop just upstream of the return piping to determine the copper level development in the return system.
+- One sample should be taken from the hot potable water pipe at the far end of the loop just upstream of the return piping to determine the copper level developed in the return system.
 The water sample bottle shall be labeled “HWB”.
 The description “HWB” shall be used on the laboratory’s chain of custody form as the sample’s description.
 Instruct the laboratory to analyze this sample for total copper on the form.
-Indicate the “HWB” sample location on a marked up drawing, or a non-detailed sketch.
-Provide a photo of the sample location, and label the photo “HWB”.
+Indicate the “HWB” sample location on a marked-up drawing, or a non-detailed sketch.
+Provide a photo of the sample location and label the photo “HWB”.